Symmetry indicators and anomalous surface states of topological crystalline insulators

 \section{Symmetry indicators and bulk topology}

-In this section, we provide a precise physical meaning for the phases captured by the symmetry-based indicators obtained in Ref.~\onlinecite{Po17}, focusing on the physically most interesting case of strong spin-orbit coupling.
+In this section, we provide a precise physical meaning for the phases captured by the symmetry-based indicator groups obtained in Ref.~\onlinecite{Po17} and give explicit expressions for each of these indicators, assuming TRS and focusing on the physically most interesting case of strong spin-orbit coupling.

 We start by considering a band insulator of spinful electrons symmetric under an SG and TRS (class AII).
-In this setting, we can define topological indices corresponding to weak and strong TI phase protected by TRS.
-For centrosymmetric SGs, the Fu-Kane formula~\cite{Fu07} allows us to compute these indices using only the inversion eigenvalues.
-Namely, they can be determined just by multiplying the parity eigenvalues of the occupied bands without performing any sort of integrals.
+In this setting, we can define topological indices corresponding to weak and strong TI phases protected by TRS.
+For centrosymmetric SGs, the Fu-Kane formula~\cite{Fu07} allows us to compute these indices using only the parities, i.e., inversion eigenvalues, of the bands.
+Namely, they can be determined just by multiplying the parities of the occupied bands without performing any sort of integrals.
 This is one particular instance of the relation between the symmetry representations in momentum space and band topology.

-Recently, this relation was extended to all space groups (i.e., not restricted to the inversion alone) and also to a wider class of band topology~\cite{Po17}.
-By comparing the symmetry representations of the bands against that of trivial (atomic) insulators, the symmetry-based indicator $X_{\rm BS}$ was computed for all 230 SGs~\cite{Po17} (and even for all 1651 magnetic SGs~\cite{WatanabePo17}).
+Recently, this relation was extended to all space groups (i.e., not restricted to inversion alone) and also to a wider class of band topology~\cite{Po17}.
+By comparing the symmetry representations of the bands against that of trivial (atomic) insulators, the symmetry-based indicator group $X_{\rm BS}$ was computed for all 230 SGs~\cite{Po17} (and even for all 1651 magnetic SGs~\cite{WatanabePo17}).
 It was found to take the form

 where $N$ and $\{n_1, n_2,\cdots,n_N\}$ depend on the assumed SG.
-The detailed nature of each nontrivial class was, nevertheless, left unclear.
-In the following, we identify the specific topological indices characterizing each factor in $X_{{\rm BS}}$ and clarify their meaning.
+While $X_{{\rm BS}}$ has been exhaustively computed for all SGs in Ref.\ \onlinecite{Po17}, the concrete physical interpretation for some of the nontrivial classes was left unclear.
+We will attack this problem in the following by first recasting these topological indices into more explicit forms, akin to those in Refs.\ \onlinecite{Fu07, Fang12}, and then clarifying their physical meanings.